8 Health Benefits Of Falafel: Recipe, Side Effects, And More

 3. May Promote Heart Health

 Chickpeas are widely used in the Mediterranean diet.
+It has been observed that chickpeas benefit heart health greatly.
 A study showed that chickpea supplementation could reduce the total serum cholesterol levels and low-density lipoprotein cholesterol (LDL-C), two biomarkers of cardiovascular diseases.
-Legume-rich diets also help lower systolic blood pressurei XMeasures the amount of pressure in the arteries during the beating of the heart.
+Legume-rich diets also help lower systolic blood pressurei Measures the amount of pressure in the arteries during the beating of the heart.
 It is used to measure the blood pressure of an individual. and may help reduce the risk of cardiovascular conditions (7).

 4. Good Source Of Vitamins